Costa Rica's Gold Coast

 Langosta

 Quieter beach just south of Tamarindo.
-More upscale, better surf, less crowds.
-10-min walk or short drive to town.
+More polished, better surf, fewer crowds, and close to town.

 Price Range$1,200 - $2,500/mo